Produce

 8-12 months

 Wash, peel, core, and slice apples.
 Treat with ascorbic acid or lemon juice to prevent browning.
-Pack in airtight freezer bags or containers.
+Pack in airtight freezer bags or containers, removing as much air as possible.

 Signs of Spoilage